Environmental Services

 Oil Spill Response

-Our division theInteractive Oil Spill Training Center ("IOSTC") developing and analyzing oil spill contingency plans, sensitivity mapping, and delivering cost effective training in oil spill response and management.
-IOSTC's professional team has extensive world-wide experience in the fields of marine and land oil spill response operations, oil spill management, oil spill contingency planning, oil spill response training, environmental and marine science, and computer science.
+Interactive Oil Spill Training Center ("IOSTC"), our division dedicated to developing and analyzing oil spill contingency plans and sensitivity mapping, delivers cost-effective training in oil spill response and management.
+Our professional team has extensive worldwide experience in marine and land oil spill response operations, oil spill management, oil spill contingency planning, oil spill response training, environmental and marine science, and computer science.
 In addition, IOSTC has formed a joint program with Capilano University of North Vancouver, BC.
-The Oil Spill Management Program offered classroom, field training.
-We also provide on-line training through our E-learning site.
+The Oil Spill Management Program offers classroom and field training.
+We also provide online training through our E-learning site.

 Empowerment through education

-Providing the community with educational information on oil spills, its potential sources in the region, and existing plans and capabilities including actions to be taken before, during and after a spill is the first step in establishing a constructive dialogue between all parties.
-Informed public are more engaged in discussions based on facts rather than emotion and fear.
+Empowerment through education is our philosophy.
+Providing the community with educational information on oil spills, including their potential sources in the region, and existing plans and capabilities, including actions to be taken before, during, and after a spill, is the first step in establishing a constructive dialogue between all parties.
+An informed public is more engaged in discussions based on facts rather than emotion and fear.
+We have developed an additional educational program that can be linked to our iSpillMap to provide the community with information about the state of readiness and existing capabilities to prevent and respond to oil spills.
+We can customize it for your specific needs.
+Please check out this demo site that was developed for British Columbia.

 Learning about spill response